Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 When to Reach Out: The Strength in Seeking Professional Support

 Sometimes, self-help strategies and support from loved ones aren’t enough, and that is perfectly okay.
 Reaching out to a professional is a sign of strength and self-awareness.
-If your anxiety feels overwhelming, if you’re feeling persistently sad, or if you just feel like you "want to feel like myself again" and are struggling to get there, therapy can help.
+If your anxiety feels overwhelming, if you’re feeling persistently sad, or if you just feel like you "want to feel like myself again" and are struggling to get there, therapy for postpartum depression can help.

 Why Online Therapy During Pregnancy Can Be a Lifesaver